gordtulloch/mlCloudDetect/README.md

 # mlCloudDetect
 Cloud Detection using AllSky Cameras

+Releases:
+* Version 0.9.0 requires Python 3.8 and Keras/Tensorflow 2.11 to support V2 keras model files like those created by Teachable Machine.
+It requires command line parameters.
+Run the program without parameters to see usage or see below.
+* Version 1.0.0 (in development) will include a Keras V3 model generation script and will run in any version of Python.
+It takes no parameters but uses a config file mlCloudDetect.ini.

 Please see the article at https://openastronomy.substack.com/p/detecting-clouds-with-machine-learning for basic operation and how to create a keras model for your observatory.
 The primary purpose of the script is to inform weather watcher software whether it's safe and useful to open the observatory roof and commence observations.
-Runs in Python 3.

 Derived from a script provided at https://teachablemachine.withgoogle.com with some additions:
 * Determines if the sun is low enough (astronomical twilight) to bother running the model to detect clouds.